taylorjg/sudoku-buster/README.md

 * Given digits are shown in magenta and calculated digits are shown in black
 * For best results:
   * Try to position the puzzle roughly within the guides
-  * Ensure the puzzle is in focus
-  * Ensure the puzzle is straight (not wonky or warped)
+  * Try to ensure puzzle is reasonably straight (not too wonky or warped)
   * Try to avoid shadows
-* You can tap the webcam to cancel scanning and return to the start
+* Use the Cancel button to stop scanning and return to the start
 * Tap the solution to return to the start

 # Query Params